56kcloud/Training/Docker/kickstart/chapters/webapps-part2.md

 When you're actively working on an application it is inconvenient to have to stop the container, rebuild the image, and run a new version every time you make a change to your source code.

-One way to streamline this process is to mount the source code directory on the local machine into the running container.
+One way to streamline this process is to bind mount the source code directory on the local machine into the running container.
 This will allow any changes made to the files on the host to be immediately reflected in the container.

 We do this using something called a [bind mount](https://docs.docker.com/engine/admin/volumes/bind-mounts/).